 Finding biomarkers for a specific disease is time-consuming and costly.
 AI can automate the manual process by sorting molecules as good and bad.
 Clinicians, therefore, get the best analysis of prospects.

 Enhanced robotic surgery:

-AI-assisted robotic surgery is another vital application of artificial intelligence for doctors.
+AI-assisted robotic surgery has revolutionized global healthcare.
 AI can analyze data from pre-operative records and provide real-time guidance to surgeons towards better outcomes.
 Citing information from other surgical cases, it can also guide surgeons with newer techniques.

 In a study, AI-assisted robotic surgery resulted in a five-fold reduction in post-operative complications and also 21% reduction in hospital stay.
 According to the analysis, AI-assisted surgery, if properly applied, can cause fewer complications and errors and generate nearly $40 billion in annual savings.

 Aiding in personalized targeted treatment:

 Personalization in treatments is gaining importance in global healthcare.
 All patients do not respond similarly to drugs and schedules even if they suffer from the same disease and show similar symptoms.
 Personalized drug administration can help in faster cure and increase the life span of patients.

 It is tough to identify the factors affecting the treatment choice, but machine learning algorithm can quickly identify similar patient patterns and compare the treatments and outcomes.
 The resulting predictions make the job of physicians easier to frame the right treatment plan.

 The advent of genomics has created a revolution in personalized medicine.
 The same thing can be more effectively administered in cancer immunotherapy with AI support.
 With high efficiency, AI can analyze complex data sets allowing more targeted therapies based on the patient’s unique genetic makeup.